Our simple 3-step guide takes you through the whole development finance application process; covering documents you need, lender protocols and...

 - This lets them determine the potential ROI vs. level of risk

-- Deposit requirements typically range from 10%-35%, so for a development with costs of £10m, a deposit could vary by as much as £2.5m, creating a huge opportunity cost from lost equity if your deposit is 35% rather than 10%
+- Deposit requirements typically range from 10%-35%, so for a development with costs of £10m, a deposit could vary by as much as £2.5m, creating a huge opportunity cost from lost equity if a deposit is 35% rather than 10%

-- When a lender requests a large deposit, an obvious route is to secure an investor on a profit share basis, but this will often prove to be a false economy
+- When a lender requests a large deposit, an obvious route is to secure an investor on a profit share basis, but this will often prove to be false economy

 - Experiment with different loan structures to avoid hefty profit share payments